 Landfills pose an environmental concern because of the potential to produce landfill gases (primarily methane and carbon dioxide).
 If unaddressed, landfill gas accumulation would present a direct hazard to HSR facilities, construction workers, the public, and the environment throughout construction and operations of all six Build Alternatives.
 A landfill in the northern San Fernando Valley extends into the ANF and within the landfill RSAs of the Refined SR14 and E1 Build Alternatives (Figure 3.10-A-3 and Figure 3.10-A-8).
 A second landfill is also along the E1 and E2 Build Alternatives on Aliso Canyon Road within the landfill RSA in the ANF, including SGMNM (Figure 3.10-A-8 and Figure 3.10-A-12).
-The SR14A, E1A, and E2A Build Alternative landfill RSAs would also encompass the aforementioned landfills within the landfill RSA in the ANF, including SGMNM (Figure 3.10-A-6).
-Such impacts would be identical to those resulting from the implementation the Refined SR14, E1, and E2 Build Alternatives, respectively.
+The SR14A, E1A, and E2A Build Alternative landfill RSAs would also encompass the aforementioned landfills within the landfill RSA in the ANF, including from the implementation the Refined SR14, E1, and E2 Build Alternatives, respectively.
 As discussed in Impact HMW#4 (Section 3.10.6.3), GEO-IAMF#3 and HMW-IAMF#2 will establish measures to protect against methane-related hazards associated with construction activities near landfill sites.
-HMW-IAMF#3 and HMW-IAMF#10 will require hazardous materials monitoring plans and a technical memorandum establishing landfill gas prevention measures prior to operations.
+HMW-IAMF#3 will require the preparation of a technical memorandum establishing landfill gas prevention measures prior to operations.
 With implementation of these IAMFs, the Refined SR14, SR14A, E1, E1A, E2, and E2A Build Alternatives would not create a significant hazard to workers, the public, or the environment resulting from conditions that involve the release of hazardous materials at landfills on USFS lands.